gammons/grantammons.me/source/articles/2017-11-26-efficiently-managing-dotfiles.html.markdown

 ## Dotfiles and the Perfect Linux Desktop™

 Dotfile management becomes even more important if you're crafting together a linux desktop experience.
 I am personally running [i3wm](https://i3wm.org/).
 All of i3's config is in a single file, stored in `~/.config/i3/config`.
 Many users of i3 also use a nice bar called [Polybar](https://github.com/jaagr/polybar) which stores its config in `~/.config/polybar/config`.
-(See the pattern yet).
+(See the pattern yet?).
 There's also keyboard/mouse settings, dunst (a minimal notification manager), and others!
 Basically, your whole desktop configuration comes under the umbrella of dotfiles.
 Therefore, managing your dotfiles effectively becomes crucial to having a good experience.

 I am running i3 on a laptop and a desktop machine, and each have slightly different configs.
 For [my own dotfiles](https://github.com/gammons/dotfiles-local), I keep 2 different branches for each config (`master` and `laptop` in this case).